Illustration

 With an emphasis on creative visual thinking and craft, this course reflects the rich and diverse nature of contemporary image-making, inviting you to challenge its boundaries through both digital and craft-based media.

-Our flexible studio space fosters an integrated approach to learning and we encourage you to collaborate, experiment and engage in a wide range of related visual practices.
-These include: image making techniques, drawing for illustration, illustration for information and promotion, photography and art direction, visual storytelling, editorial/book illustration, and crafts and animation.
+We encourage you to collaborate, experiment and engage in a wide range of related visual practices.
+These include: mark making, digital and traditional image making, visual storytelling, editorial/book illustration, packaging and animation.

 On successful completion of study, we will issue the following award: BA (Hons) Illustration